awishto-write/GCISL/README.md

 - Improve the user-friendliness of the existing application for GCISL staff, faculty, and student
 - Improve the capability of the administrators to manage the system by improving the administrative capabilities.
 - Train GCISL staff and faculty so that they can use and manage the system.
-- Connect senior residents who are interested in taking part in community projects.

 ### One-sentence description of the project
 Our goal for this project is to enhance an existing senior living resident volunteer report tracking system for future research projects.

 ### Additional information about the project
 - Report Tracking System
-- Track existing research projects
+- Display of existing research projects avaialable to every visitor
-- Add new research projects
 - Make sure there is no duplicate projects
-- Have a group of related projects and ability to search them by topic
 - Have a system administrative portal that has APM
-- A portal for the volunteers to have access to the projects
+- A portal for the volunteers to have access to their tasks
-- A portal for users
+- A portal for the adminitrators to assign tasks and see the logs

 ## Installation